 Interior Room Galore

-The Atlas' styling is very vertical.
+The Volkswagen Atlas' styling is very vertical.
 The sides seem to go up forever, and a sense of boxiness is the most prominent visual aesthetic of the whole package.
 Beyond looks, however, this approach clearly benefits cabin room for both cargo and occupants.

 For occupants, the Atlas' interior feels expansive in a way that's uncommon for this class.
 While the third row especially tends to feel like an afterthought in many of the Atlas' competitors, it's spacious here and can comfortably fit adult passengers.
 This is thanks in large part to the second-row's flexibility: It has 7.7 inches of fore/aft adjustment, which allows passengers to negotiate for legroom.
 Both sides offer easy third-row access thanks to tilt-and-slide functionality that works even with a forward-facing child-safety seat installed.
 As an added bonus, the seat locks once you tilt it forward, providing a point of balance when getting in and out — a feature my rapidly aging knees much appreciated.